zenium-community/zenium/doc/init.md

 ### CentOS

-Copy bitcoind.init to /etc/init.d/bitcoind.
-Test by running `service bitcoind start`.
+Copy zeniumd.init to /etc/init.d/zeniumd.
+Test by running `service zeniumd start`.

-Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/bitcoind.
+Using this script, you can adjust the path and flags to the zeniumd program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/zeniumd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy org.bitcoin.bitcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.bitcoind.plist`.
+Copy org.bitcoin.zeniumd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.zeniumd.plist`.

-This Launch Agent will cause bitcoind to start whenever the user logs in.
+This Launch Agent will cause zeniumd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run bitcoind as the current user.
+NOTE: This approach is intended for those wanting to run zeniumd as the current user.
-You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.bitcoin.zeniumd.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.

 Auto-respawn